heejin-github/snarkOS/README.md

   - Prover : A proving node is a full node, capable of producing proofs for a pool.
 You can join our mining pool as a prover, prover will be contributed to the probability of finding a block. and operator will broadcast mined block over a network, and split the reward equally to provers.

+### 1.1 Commission
+**NO COST, NO COMMISSION**

+We'll open our mining pool for all community members, and our mining pool operated at NO COST and NO COMMISSION.

 ## 2. Build Guide